 Plecto's visual dashboard offering is geared towards managing and motivating team members.
 Use their platform to focus on individual KPI categories.

 On top of standard dashboard features, Plecto also comes with some cool gamification features.
 Here’s how it looks in practice:

 As you can see, you can track everyone’s progress across your sales organization and the teams within it.
-Use this feature to spark some healthy competition, and reward the teams who hit quota first.

 Clear, understandable dashboards have these attributes in common: